recorded by Bridget St John and written by Dan Geesin for ‘a fucked up Tribute to Motherly Love’

-Dan Geesin and Esther Rots’ new collaboration ‘a fucked up Tribute to Motherly Love’ is a slightly absurd, contemporary black comedy about the makeability of life and a personal journey to happiness.
+Dan Geesin and Rots Filmwerk’s new collaboration ‘a fucked up Tribute to Motherly Love’ is a slightly absurd, contemporary fairy tale for adults about the makeability of life and a personal journey to happiness.
 It blends the tragedy of miscommunication with the humour of our perpetual coming of age.

 The film tells the tale of Samuel Dirk, a recently divorced 48-year-old piano tuner still trying to wriggle out from under his mother’s dreams.
 In a playing field of crises and old habits Samuel struggles with perspectives and expectations; those of his mother Patattie, his childhood friend Edwin, Edwin’s young, curious Asian girlfriend Titty but above all his own.
 Even a sexually charged trip to Belgium is not enough to extinguish the fires of his mother’s expectations, ultimately boiling over with fatal consequences.

 A tribute to the often misunderstood but stifling and all-sacrificing motherly love, the film blends the tragedy of miscommunication with the humour of our perpetual coming of age.